SIMBAChain/SIMBA_iOS/index.rst

 =====
 There are several views in the app
 ----------------------------------
-    * View Controller | This is the main view of the app here you can go to the other views as well as select an account.
+    * `View Controller <https://github.com/SIMBAChain/SIMBA_iOS/blob/master/ScreenShots/View%20Controller.png>`_ | This is the main view of the app here you can go to the other views as well as select an account.
-    * Most Recent Audits Scene | This is the view that displays the last 10 audits you can click on any of them.
+    * `Most Recent Audits Scene <https://github.com/SIMBAChain/SIMBA_iOS/blob/master/ScreenShots/Most%20Recent%20Audits%20Scene.png>`_ | This is the view that displays the last 10 audits you can click on any of them.
-    * Detail View Controller  | This is the view that pops up whenever you click on one of the last 10 audits.
+    * `Detail View Controller <https://github.com/SIMBAChain/SIMBA_iOS/blob/master/ScreenShots/Detail%20View%20Controller.png>`_  | This is the view that pops up whenever you click on one of the last 10 audits.
-    * Post View Controller | This is the view where you can post items.
+    * `Post View Controller <https://github.com/SIMBAChain/SIMBA_iOS/blob/master/ScreenShots/Post%20View%20Controller.png>`_ | This is the view where you can post items.
 Fields can be left empty or populated when posting.
 Modifying/Setting up getting
 ----------------------------
-      * Change the URL in "APIs.Swift"
+      * Change the URL in "`APIs.Swift <https://github.com/SIMBAChain/SIMBA_iOS/blob/master/ScreenShots/APIs.png>`_"
-      * Setup the model in "Model.Swift" under the folder "Models"
+      * Setup the model in "`Model.Swift <https://github.com/SIMBAChain/SIMBA_iOS/blob/master/ScreenShots/Model.png>`_" under the folder "Models"
-      * Change the path in "DefaultAPI.Swift" under the folder "APIs"
+      * Change the path in "`DefaultAPI.Swift <https://github.com/SIMBAChain/SIMBA_iOS/blob/master/ScreenShots/DefaultAPI.png>`_" under the folder "APIs"
-      * Setup the decoder in "Models.Swift"
+      * Setup the decoder in "`Models.Swift <https://github.com/SIMBAChain/SIMBA_iOS/blob/master/ScreenShots/Models.png>`_"
-      * Change the view controller to use the right data for the model
+      * Change the `view controller <https://github.com/SIMBAChain/SIMBA_iOS/blob/master/ScreenShots/AuditViewController.png>`_ to use the right data for the model
-      * Change the view layout and outlets to fit the new model
+      * Change the `view layout and outlets <https://github.com/SIMBAChain/SIMBA_iOS/blob/master/ScreenShots/Outlets.png>`_ to fit the new model

 Links
 *****